Visit us at the Long Beach Scuba Show, May 30th & 31st. Stop by, say Hi, grab some free goodies and check out the cool stuff we have.

 Do you have a favorite piece of Ultralight gear and why?

-I think my favorite piece of gear from ulcs is probably the cutout clamps or the quick release ball adapters.
-The city out clamps really helped get on camera accessories all the places they want to go with a really small light footprint.
+I think my favorite piece of gear from ULCS is probably the cutout clamps or the quick release ball adapters.
+The cut-out clamps really helped get on camera accessories all the places they want to go with a really small light footprint.

 I love ultralight arms for all my accessory mounting both on camera and on my focus station.
-The quick release ball adapters for cine locks really helped make my builds light, versatile and fast.
+The quick-release ball adapters for cine locks really helped make my builds light, versatile, and fast.
 The ability to add accessories with minimal weight is key.
-Also the way my operator can just push it pull their monitor to where they want with one hand and how quickly you can lower a wireless transmitter for another camera with one hand is great.
-I also really like the double ball rod arms because my dolly grip can just grab them with a head for quick mounting off camera if/when needed.
+Also, the way my operator can just push or pull their monitor to where they want with one hand and how quickly you can lower a wireless transmitter for another camera with one hand is great.
+I also really like the double-ball rod arms because my dolly grip can just grab them with a head for quick mounting off camera, if/when needed.

 How do you approach your creative process and storytelling?